 You can then micro niche your business to a particular aspect of the business you want at a time you might have gathered clients and adequate capital, to help you target a particular micro niche.

 Some other established digital entrepreneurs are going to ask you to niche down as soon as you get started.
+This doesn’t work all the time.
+Especially in most developing economies.

-This doesn’t work all the time, depending on your market and target audience.
-You have to forget about niching down or focusing on a very tiny audience right now because it won’t help you.
+Depending on your market and target audience if you want to grow your startups successfully, forget about niching down or focusing on a very tiny audience at the early stages.
+That won’t help you.

 When you feel satisfied with your established client base, you can then niche-down to focus on a few more sophisticated target audience.

-Brace up for the down times
+Brace up for the Down Times

-In order to avoid getting caught up unawares in times like this, you need to prepare ahead by taking some drastic measures that will keep you in business if or whenever you experience a downturn.
+Plan ahead by taking some drastic measures that will keep you in business if or whenever you experience a downturn.

 The following are some measures you can put in place to prepare ahead of time;